spraetz/gtm_flask/README.md

 This is a subscription management app for an email newsletter.

-This was setup largely using[this](https://realpython.com/blog/python/flask-by-example-part-2-postgres-sqlalchemy-and-alembic/)guide.
+This was setup largely using [this](https://realpython.com/blog/python/flask-by-example-part-2-postgres-sqlalchemy-and-alembic/) guide.

 It contains two special branches linked to Heroku accounts:
 * staging